aimacode/aima-gsoc/README.md

 # Project Ideas for `aimacode`

-We are looking for students to work on `aimacode` for the [Google Summer of Code](https://summerofcode.withgoogle.com) (GSoC).
-We don't know for sure if `aimacode` will be accepted, or how many students we will be allowed to sponsor, but here are some project ideas:
+We are looking for students to work on `aimacode` for the [Google Summer of Code](https://summerofcode.withgoogle.com) (GSoC) in 2018.
+We don't know for sure how many students we will be allowed to sponsor, but here are some project ideas:

 ## Project 1: Finish `aima-python` algorithms and add explanatory notebooks

 Finish the implementation of the [pseudocode](https://github.com/aimacode/aima-pseudocode) algorithms in Python: we have [a list](https://github.com/aimacode/aima-python/blob/master/README.md) of half a dozen algorithms yet to implement, and a dozen still requiring tests.
 For this we're looking for coders with good taste: the code needs to work, of course, but it also needs to be easy for the reader to understand, and to have a very close (almost one-to-one) correspondence to the pseudocode in the book.

 In addition to that, we would like to add ipython (jupyter) notebooks that explain how to use the algorithms, and show their application to specific domains, demonstrating both how to use the code, and how the underlying AI ideas work.
 The notebooks should also inspire the reader to try out new ideas of their own.
 This requires coding skills, but also English writing skill and good educational pedagogy.
-SPotential mentors: Dragomir Radev, `dragomir.radev@yale.edu`, and
+Potential mentors: Dragomir Radev, `dragomir.radev@yale.edu`, and
 Pierre de Lacaze, `raymond.delacaze@gmail.com`.

 ## Project 2: Finish `aima-java` algorithms